aronl096/aronl096/README.md

 I'm a responsible and curious student of Computer Science at Ariel University, a team player, has the ability to analyze situations and quickly adapt in a dynamic environment, very creative with self-learning skills and great human relations.

-Interested in starting a career as a software engineer
+Interested in starting a career as a software engineer.